 2) You get Camino Ways’ expertise

-They’ve walked the Caminos.
+They’ve walked the Camino routes.
 They’ve stayed in the hotels.
-You don’t have to spend hours looking up hotel reviews, their expert guides have done it all for you.
+You don’t have to spend hours looking up hotel reviews, their expert guides and tour leaders have done it all for you.

 If you have questions about which Camino is the right one for you, they’ll help you decide.
 While the Camino Frances is the most popular one, you may find that the Camino del Norte or the Camino Portugues is a better fit for you.
 And both finish in Santiago.

-As a result of their expertise, you get a much better experience than if you did it alone.
-Their trip route notes point out tricky spots to watch out for so you don’t get lost.
+As a result of their expertise, you get a much better experience and a great trip than if you did it alone.
+Their trip route notes point out tricky spots to watch out for, so you don’t get lost.
 I just love these insider tips!

 3) They organize luggage transfers

 If you only want to walk with a small day pack, you’ll need baggage transfer.
 Camino Ways organizes this for you.
-Every day my luggage was waiting for me by the time I arrived at my accommodation.
+Every day my luggage was waiting for me by the time I arrived at my accommodation, this just shows the great attention the give to their clients.

 4) 24/7 Trip Support

-Whether there’s an issue with your accommodation, you sprained your ankle and can’t continue or something else, they’re there to advise you.
+Whether there’s an issue with your accommodation, you sprained your ankle and can’t continue or something else, they have wonderful people there to advise you.

 That’s why I’m pleased to give you a discount code so that you can get €20 off your own Camino tour (applies to all Camino tours):

-Camino Ways Review: What I Didn’t Like About My Camino de Santiago Tour (Self-Guided)
+Camino Ways Review: What I Didn’t Like About My Camino de Santiago Tours (Self-Guided), Northern Spain

 In providing a review, I think it’s important to be honest.
-While overall, I was very happy with Camino Ways of note is that I chose the “Standard Accommodation” package.
+While overall, I was very happy with my Camino trip of note is that I chose the “Standard Accommodation” package.

-If you’re looking for a special holiday and are picky about accommodation, then I’d highly recommend choosing either the “Country Cottages” or “Superior Collection” accommodations instead.
+If you’re looking for a special holiday and are picky about accommodation, then I’d highly recommend choosing either the “Country Cottages” or “Superior Collection” accommodations instead, this will give you more chances of having a wonderful experience on your trip.

 What Else to Consider When Booking Your Camino de Santiago Tour with Camino Ways